Marketing Intermediate Updated 2026-03-22

 What is Ad Exchange?

-An ad exchange is a digital marketplace where advertisers and publishers buy and sell ad inventory in real time through automated auctions — functioning as the stock exchange of online advertising.
+An ad exchange is a digital marketplace where advertisers and publishers buy and sell ad inventory in real time through automated auctions.
+Functioning.

 What is an Ad Exchange?